federi95/ts-mckr/README.md

 # ts-mckr

-> A small library to fast create typed mock servers.
+> A small utility to fast create typed mock servers.

 ## Purpose

-You can use this library to test your React (or other framework) components without the need of a backend server.
+You can use this utility to test your React (or other framework) components without the need of a backend server.

 It wraps [msw](https://github.com/mswjs/msw), so you can refer to the documentation [here](https://mswjs.io/docs/).